CFP: Experience, Concepts, and Agency

 To notify your interest in presenting your research at the conference, please send a title and an abstract of your paper (no more than 500 words) to the following address: email@example.com.

 Deadline for receipt of abstracts is October 22.
-Lunches and conference dinner will be free for contributing speakers.
-On campus accommodation, pending on availability, may be booked by sending a reservation request.
+Lunches and conference dinner, as well as on campus accommodation will be free for contributing speakers.

 Successful participants will be notified by October 27.